 Angela Lemere is Spartanburg School District Six Choral Coordinator and Director of Choral Activities at Dorman High School where she conducts Chamber Singers and Dorman Singers.
 She also has the honor of collaborating with district high school freshman, middle and elementary choral programs in addition to the fine arts programs at DHS.

-She serves as artistic director and conductor of Greenville Chamber Singers, a women’s ensemble comprised of singers from the Upstate of South Carolina.
+She previously served as artistic director and conductor of Greenville Chamber Singers, a women’s ensemble comprised of singers from the Upstate of South Carolina.
 Her choral experience includes working with choral ensembles involving elementary through adult singers of public school, church and community choirs.

-Angela is a National Board Certified Teacher, Music / Early Adolescence through Young Adulthood.
-She earned a Bachelor of Arts degree in Music Education from Wingate University, and a Master of Music in Music Education degree from University of North Carolina at Greensboro.
+Angela earned a Bachelor of Arts degree in Music Education from Wingate University, and a Master of Music in Music Education degree from University of North Carolina at Greensboro.
+She held a National Board Teaching Certificate, Music/Early Adollescence through Young Aduthood, during 2002-2022.
 Angela has conducted choral ensembles that have received superior ratings in state and national festivals.
 She has served as a choral clinician, adjudicator and conference presenter at events associated with American Choral Directors Association and National Association of Music Education.
 In addition to being an active member of South Carolina Music Education Association and SC ACDA, Angela has held the offices of SCMEA Choral Division Treasurer and SC ACDA President.

 She and her husband Brian live in Moore, SC.